Representing Surrogates & Intended Parents in New York

 Families may develop in a variety of ways.
 In vitro fertilization or other cutting-edge techniques are used by specific individuals and couples to achieve pregnancy.
 Sharova Law surrogacy attorneys will provide you with professional legal advice regardless of your situation.

-In New York and New Jersey, our lawyers represent individuals, families, birth mothers, sperm donors, egg donors, and various other clients.
+In New York , our lawyers represent individuals, families, birth mothers, sperm donors, egg donors, and various other clients.
 We may help with drafting surrogacy agreements, becoming a gestational surrogate, implementing surrogacy contracts, and preparing pre-birth orders, among other things.
 We have the expertise you need, whether you are a gestational carrier or an intended parent.

 Why Hire a Surrogacy Attorney?